cjjossart/mycosnp-bwa-reference/README.md

 5. `--ep`: This specifies one or more workflow "execution parameters".
    a. `default.slots:4`: This specifies the number of CPUs or "slots" to request from the gridengine HPC when executing the workflow.
    b. `'default.init:echo `hostname` && mkdir -p $HOME/tmp && export TMPDIR=$HOME/tmp && export _JAVA_OPTIONS=-Djava.io.tmpdir=$HOME/tmp && export XDG_RUNTIME_DIR='`: This specifies a number of commands to execute on each HPC node to prepare that node for execution.
 These commands ensure that a local "tmp" directory is used (rather than /tmp), and also resets an environment variable that may interfere with correct execution of singularity containers.
-   c. `'default.other:-l avx -v PATH'`: This specifies that only "avx" capable nodes should be used to execute the workflow apps, and also that the user's PATH environment variable is passed to the HPC job environment.

 After successful execution, the output directory should contain the following structure: